 Jun 2016: 89.5 Metres (294 Feet)

-In April 2016, conservation scientists from the University of Cambridge discovered this giant tree during reconnaissance flights over east side of Maliau Basin (Sabah’s Lost World).
-However, this record only lasted for four months when another taller tree found in Danum Valley.
+In April 2016, conservation scientists from the University of Cambridge discovered this giant tree during reconnaissance flights over the east side of Maliau Basin (Sabah’s Lost World).
+However, this record only lasted for four months when another taller tree was found in Danum Valley.

 Jul 2006: 88.32 Metres (289.8 Feet)

-Interesting Facts about Shorea faguetiana
+Interesting Facts about Richetia faguetiana

-- It’s also called Seraya Siput Kuning locally (translated as yellow snail seraya) because of its snail-like exudation of dark brown or black dammar (resin) on the bole.
+- It’s also called Seraya Kuning Siput locally (translated as yellow snail seraya) because of its snail-like exudation of dark brown or black dammar (resin) on the bole.

 - You can plant yellow meranti tree in Minecraft game.